Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: A Hybrid Beamforming Architecture with One-bit ADCs

 \subsection{Quantizer Construction}

-We assume that $n_q>n_s$, otherwise, one can use analog beamformers to further reduce the dimension of the beamformer output without performance loss in terms of achievable rates.
-As mentioned in Section \ref{sec:form} a quantizer is characterized by its analog processing functions $f_j(\cdot), j\in [n_q]$ and one-bit ADC thresholds $t^{n_q}\in \mathbb{R}^{n_q}$.
+We assume that $n_q>n_r$.
+As mentioned in Section \ref{sec:form} a quantizer is characterized by its analog processing functions $f_j(\cdot), j\in [n_q]$ and ADC thresholds\footnote{We consider one-bit ADCs in this section, hence, each ADC has only one threshold value.} $t^{n_q}\in \mathbb{R}^{n_q}$.
 Let us fix a threshold step parameter $\zeta>0$.
 We take the analog processing functions as follows:

-where $\bar{j}$ is the module $n_s$ residual of $j$.
+where $\bar{j}$ is the modulo $n_r$ residual of $j$.
 We take the threshold values as follows:

 This choice is clarified through the following example.